10 Things to Know Before Visiting Australia

 10. Pig out on Chipotle before leaving home, because Mexican food is hard to come by.

 At the risk of sounding like an American elitist, I extend my most compassionate plea to warn you about the lack of Mexican food.
 Obviously, Australia has little-to-no Hispanic population like the US of A, and while you’re now able to pick up some taco shells and Old El Paso at Woolworths, there’s little by way of Mexican restaurants.
-Prepare accordingly. 😉
+Pig out on Chipotle before you go!
+Ha!

 **This post does contain affiliate links**